 I’ve been both lucky and unlucky when getting on a plane, I’ll either be seated next to a sick child on a 16 hour flight, or I’ll be gifted with a whole row to myself – I’ve had both ends of the spectrum.
 But there are still things that people don’t seem to get.
 Plane Etiquette DOES exist, and here are 20 of the unsaid rules:

 This comes before the actual boarding of the plane, but this one always gets me.
 Laptops, coins, all those knick-knacks, get them out BEFORE you reach the conveyor belt.
-Some people always reach this point and get all clueless about what they are doing, then hold up every one else creating traffic.
-I’m not trying to sound super impatient but it just works so much better when everyone walks through smoothly.
+I find that every time I’m going through security there’s someone who suddenly forgets what they are doing, and we all love traffic don’t we?

 Be polite and patient.
 Same goes for getting ON the plane, what’s your hurry?
 The plane isn’t going to leave without you.

 4. Don’t argue with flight attendant about electronics

 Unless they specifically say you can use your phones ON FLIGHT MODE don’t be one of those people.
 Even if the flight attendant has not said anything, using electronics when you haven’t been told that you are allowed to can make other passengers uneasy.

 But also remember – if you’re in a window or isle seat, the armrests are generally for the middle passenger.
 That’s all the space they have really…

 6. Don’t put your bare feet on the seat in front of you

 In fact, don’t be bare foot for any part of the trip.

 7. Don’t leave your limbs hanging over the aisle